usnistgov/5gdeploy/20230817/README.md

 Each slice is served by a dedicated UPF.
 All control plane network functions are shared.

-There are 48 cellphones and 12 vehicles, sharing 2 gNBs.
+There are 6 cellphones and 2 vehicles, sharing 1 gNB.
 These quantities can be adjusted via command line flags.

 ## Basic Usage